ASteinheiser/about-me/README.md

   - [ ] Computer in a Can
   - [ ] Business Cards

+- [ ] Make site mobile friendly
   - [ ] Close sidebar functionality

-- [ ] Add gallery feature to blog posts

 - [ ] Create page to post blog posts
   - [ ] add /blog/post with a password to sign in

+- [ ] Add gallery feature to blog posts